ooni/ooni.org/content/post/not-quite-network-censorship.md

 ISPs in Brazil [for quite a long time](https://people.torproject.org/~andz/pe/measurements.br.pernambuco.pdf).
-Looking at the [OONI data](https://people.torproject.org/~andz/pe/measurements.br.pernambuco.csv) we found that the website was not reachable and it seemed like a [DNS-based blocking](https://explorer.ooni.torproject.org/measurement/s3YPvS70pxtUQXG5qLv8z2wfafZ98eUzCmxcbYkvSRELpYS2mBWksZCacvAr5GqS?input=http:%2F%2Fwww.pernambuco.com%2Fdiario) due to empty DNS responses that is usually a sign of possible internet censorship or network blocking.
-Upon further analysis we detected a number of DNS misconfigurations of the content delivery network DNS servers where the nameservers of the domain in question are hosted.
+Looking at the [OONI data](https://people.torproject.org/~andz/pe/measurements.br.pernambuco.csv) we found that the website was not reachable and it presented signs of [DNS-based blocking](https://explorer.ooni.torproject.org/measurement/s3YPvS70pxtUQXG5qLv8z2wfafZ98eUzCmxcbYkvSRELpYS2mBWksZCacvAr5GqS?input=http:%2F%2Fwww.pernambuco.com%2Fdiario) due to empty DNS responses that is usually a symptom of possible internet censorship or network blocking.
+Upon further analysis we detected a number of DNS misconfigurations of the content delivery networks DNS servers where the nameservers of the domain in question are hosted.
 A [nameserver](https://en.wikipedia.org/wiki/Name_server) is a necessary component and the most important function of a DNS server that implements a